INSIGHTi

 determines that the whistleblower planned or initiated actions leading to the financial misconduct they

-have reported.
+d.
 H.R.
 7129 would require the SBA Administrator annually to submit a report to Congress

 detailing the number of times whistleblowers submitted original information to OWA about financial

 misconduct regarding SBA’s pandemic relief programs and the value of awards disbursed.

 H.R.
-7129’s

-authorities would terminate when either the final legal action for financial misconduct related to SBA’s
+7129’s authorities would terminate when either the final legal action for financial misconduct related to SBA’s

 pandemic relief programs is no longer appealable or the legal action completes its appeals process.